ryan-aday/Stepper_Knob_Project/README.md

 ## Documentation

 The CAD files have been drawn up in Solidworks 2024.

 The main assembly to view is Knob_Assembly_SM.sldasm.

+CAD files made by me are for the potentiometer, stepper motor, knob, and chassis.

-Full size drawings may be found in the Documentation folder and the Summary Sheet.
+Full size chassis drawings may be found in the Documentation folder and the Summary Sheet.

+Other parts drawings may be found in the BOM references.

 The summary sheet can be opened with LibreOffice and its equivalents.

 The stepper schematic can be opened with Fritzing (v.1.0.3 recommended as of 09/16/2024).

 ### Chassis Sheet Metal Flat Drawing